 The bona fide seniority system defense provides that an employer is not liable under the ADEA when its decisions are based on a legitimate seniority system that does not require involuntary retirement.
 29 U.S.C. § 623(f)(2)(A).
 See Instruction 11.8 (Age Discrimination—Defenses—Bona Fide Seniority System).

 After-acquired evidence is a judicially crafted equitable doctrine that allows an employer to avoid reinstatement and front pay and to limit an award of back pay to the period of time between unlawful termination and the time at which the employer discovered that plaintiff’s “wrongdoing was of such severity that the [plaintiff] in fact would have been terminated on those grounds alone if the employer had known of it at the time of the discharge.”
 McKennon v.
 Nashville Banner Pub.
 Co., 513 U.S. 352, 362-63 (1995); see also O’Day v.
 McDonnell Douglas Helicopter Co., 79 F.3d 756, 759 (9th Cir.
-1996).
-See Instruction 11.9 (Age Discrimination—Defenses—After-Acquired Evidence).
+1996); 11.9 (Age Discrimination—Defenses—After-Acquired Evidence).

 The bona fide employee benefit plan defense allows an employer to approximately equalize the costs of providing nonwage benefits to employees of differing ages.
 29 U.S.C. § 623(f)(2)(B).
 See Instruction 11.10 (Age Discrimination—Defenses—Bona Fide Employee Benefit Plan).